stratisproject/StratisBitcoinFullNode/README.md

 -----------
 Up for some blockchain development?

-Check this guides for more info.
+Check this guides for more info:
 * [Contributing Guide](Documentation/contributing.md)
 * [Coding Style](Documentation/coding-style.md.md)

-There is a alot to do and we welcome contributers developers and testers who want to get some Blockchin experiance.
+There is a lot to do and we welcome contributers developers and testers who want to get some Blockchain experience.
-You can find tasks at the issues/projects or visit our [C# dev](https://stratisplatform.slack.com/messages/csharp_development/) slack channel
+You can find tasks at the issues/projects or visit our [C# dev](https://stratisplatform.slack.com/messages/csharp_development/) slack channel.

 Testing
 -------